nikovirtala/Certified-Kubernetes-Administrator-CKA/README.md

 This repository is a collection of resources that I am using in my preparation for [Cloud Native Computing Foundation](https://www.cncf.io/) (CNCF) Certified Kubernetes Administrator (CKA) exam.
 At the moment this is just a list of useful (or useless?) links but will be completed by the time.

 There is a lot pre-existing collections of material and great writings regarding CKA preparation already available and all the glory they deserve for them.
 This specific repository is mainly my personal record of topics I am planning to go thru or have went thru and at the same time sort of a way to keep track of my progress.
-Nevertheless, in OSS spirit, I decided to open my notes to you.
+Despite the previous one, in the name of OSS spirit I decided to publish my notes.

 ## Contribution

 The content in this repository is far from being complete, so if you have ideas how to complement it, please create an issue or what would be even more impressive, a pull request.
-In any other kind of queries I recommened to contact me via [Twitter](https://twitter.com/nikovirtala) or Slack. — All the kind of study and/or exam tips and tricks are warmly welcome. :)
+In any other kind of queries I recommened to contact me via [Twitter](https://twitter.com/nikovirtala), [LinkedIn](https://fi.linkedin.com/in/nikovirtala) or Slack. — All the kind of study and/or exam tips and tricks are warmly welcome. :)

 ## Motivation

-I have used Docker since 2014, Swarm as a orchestrator since Docker 1.12 release and currently working in an enviroment where our container platform is self-managed Docker Enterprise Edition installation on top of AWS resources.
-[Docker, Inc.](https://www.docker.com/) released its plans to bring Kubernetes in to their EE and Desktop products in [DockerCon](https://2018.dockercon.com/) EU 2017 and this gives me a great reason to learn Kubernetes and aside of learning achieve the coveted and prestigious Certified Kubernetes Administrator title.
+I have used Docker since 2014, Swarm as an orchestrator since Docker 1.12 release and currently working in an enviroment where our container platform is self-managed [Docker Enterprise Edition](https://www.docker.com/enterprise-edition) installation on top of AWS resources.
+[Docker, Inc.](https://www.docker.com/) released its plans to bring Kubernetes in to their EE and Desktop products in [DockerCon](https://2018.dockercon.com/) EU 2017 and this gave me a great reason to learn Kubernetes and aside of learning achieve the coveted and prestigious Certified Kubernetes Administrator title.

 ## About the Certified Kubernetes Administrator Program